Albert Dunstan: Premier

+Defeat and aftermath

 At the end of September 1945, the Dunstan government was defeated in the Legislative Assembly, when it voted to refuse Supply to his government.
 Five Liberal Party (successor of the UAP) members, two Country Party members and one Independent voted with the Labor Opposition, on the grounds of dissatisfaction with the government's legislative program and opposition to Dunstan's leadership.
 When it became clear that the Assembly would not grant Supply to the Dunstan Ministry, the Governor commissioned Ian Macfarlan, who was the Deputy Leader of the Liberal Party, as Premier on 2 October, ending Dunstan's term as Premier.

+Dunstan resigned as leader of the Country Party after the 1945 state election, which saw the ALP make significant gains.
+He was succeeded by John McDonald.
+At McDonald's insistence, he returned to the ministry following the 1947 state election, which saw a Liberal–Country coalition government headed by Thomas Hollway.
+He was appointed Minister for Health, but served only until the coalition collapsed in November 1948.

+Personal life

+In 1911, Dunstan married Jessie Chisholm, with whom he had six children.
+The family lived in Bendigo until 1943, when they moved to Melbourne.
+He died of coronary vascular disease at his home in Camberwell on 14 April 1950, aged 67.

 Legacy

 A statue of Sir Albert Dunstan can be found at Treasury Place, East Melbourne.
 It is one of four statues in Premier's Lane honouring the longest-serving premiers of Victoria.